Comparison of Bose Sport Earbuds vs. Jaybird Vista

 Both earbuds feel solid in hand, but we prefer a somewhat smooth, rubbery surface on the Vista’s housing.

 Both look like they can survive a few accidental drops, with Jaybird explicitly saying their earbuds are shockproof.
 They designed them by a military-grade standard MIL-STD-810G.

 With Vistas, you can also be more confident around water.
 Their housing is protected with an IPX7 rating, which makes them completely waterproof.
-They are just fine if they fall underwater, or you wash them under a tap.
+They are similar to the best waterproof Bluetooth headphones.
+It’s not a problem if they fall in water, or you wash them under a tap.